 Please note: Actual box contents may vary - if you find any discrepancies, please let us know.
 In particular, only some Yanoman puzzles include the "mini-poster": in others the picture is printed directly on the bottom of the box.

-The Yanoman site has separate catalogs (also accessible with the tabs at the top of the Yanoman page) for different types of puzzle.
+The Yanoman site has separate catalogs for different types of puzzle, and also a catalog "by character."

 The small numbers in parenthesis show the approximate number of puzzles in each category.
 (These may be missing or out of date.)